Princeton Legacy Acceptance Rate

 Legacy status can play a significant impact on admissions decisions at Ivy League colleges and other prestigious universities; however, this is not the case at all of these schools.
-For example, MIT and the schools affiliated with the University of California do not consider legacy when making admissions decisions.
+For example, MIT and the schools under the University of California system do not consider legacy when making admissions decisions.

 Legacy status is utilized by private colleges and universities more frequently than by public schools.
 In a poll conducted by Inside Higher Ed in 2018, 42% of admissions directors at private schools reported that their institutions consider legacy status.
 On the other hand, only 6% of admissions directors at public schools reported doing the same.

 According to research published by the Pew Research Center in 2019, most institutions admit the majority of the students who apply to them.
 In 2017, only 17 educational institutions accepted fewer than 10% of the applicants, while 29 educational institutions accepted 10% to 20% of the applicants.
 When compared to other factors, legacy status does not have a significant effect in admissions decisions at schools that are not among the most selective.

 Even having legacy status does not ensure that applicants would get a slot.
 Even at prestigious universities such as Princeton and Harvard, the vast majority of legacy students who apply do not obtain an admission letter and be part of the Princeton legacy acceptance rate.